 The Benefits of Dietetics

-Foods – in particular vegetables and fruits – of blue, green or purple colours are usually more cooling than similar foods that are red, orange or yellow (a green apple is more cooling than a red apple).
-In Oriental medicine warm food is generally given preference to cold food to help the digestive process in breaking down nutrients and waste (transportation and transformation of food).
+Foods – in particular vegetables and fruits – of blue, green or purple colours are usually more seen as cooling than the ones that are red, orange or yellow (e.g. a green apple is more cooling than a red apple).
+Warm food is generally given in preference to cold food to help the digestive process in breaking down nutrients and waste (transportation and transformation of food).

 One way to facilitate greater assimilation and warmth is to chew food more thoroughly.

 We describe life with the Five Elements Theory: Life consists of Wood, Fire, Earth, Metal and Water.
 Every organ is linked to a certain element and flavour which nourishes the particular organ system.